20+ Amazing Montreal Tourist Attractions that Aren’t Just for Tourists!

 20. Eat a St-Viateur bagel in the middle of the night

 One of Montreal’s treasured darlings, St-Viateur Bagel, is your best friend for all things midnight munchies.
-Ok maybe only one thing…bagels.
+Ok, maybe only one thing… their famous bagels.
 But isn’t that all you need?
 Open 24 hours, and selling those mini cream cheese cups to go with your bagel on the go, stumble into this famed joint for a warm, gooey snack on your way home from the bar.

 19. Take a stroll down Prince-Arthur, fall in love by the Carré St-Louis fountain